My view

 • View shared results of Lists

-When the results of a list have been shared by one of the team members, they can be viewed by the whole team in BIMcollab ZOOM and BIMcollab Cloud.
+When the results of a list have been shared by one of the team members, they can be viewed by the whole team in BIMcollab Zoom and BIMcollab Nexus.
 For more information on how to share the results, consult the article Share results of Lists with my ...

 • Smart view set for checking of NAA.K.T. materials naming